openweb3/web3go/README.md

 ## Usage

 ### NewClient

-The `NewClient` creates client by [middlewarable providers](https://github.com/openweb3/go-rpc-provider) with default retry and timeout options.
+The `NewClient` creates client with default retry and timeout options.

-Middlewarable providers could hook CallContext/BatchCallContext/Subscribe, such as log RPC request and response or cache environment variable in the context.
 - the default timeout is 30 seconds
 - the default retry interval is 1 second
 - the default retry time is 3